bnqy/bank-system-ef/ooad.md

 # Bank Account System (OOAD)

-Intermediate level task for practicing object-oriented analysis and desig.
+Intermediate level task for practicing object-oriented analysis and design.

 _Estimated time to complete the task - 4h._